cquiroz/scala-java-locales/README.md

 The Java API requires a default `Locale` though it doesn't mandate a specific one, instead, the runtime should select it depending on the platform.

-On `Scala.js` usual platforms like browsers or node.js, there is no reliable way to identify the default locale, however, `scalajs-locales` uses `en` by default.
-This is a decision based on compatibility with `Scala.js`, which _de facto_ uses `en` for number formatting.
+While the Java Locales use the OS default locale, on `Scala.js` platforms like browsers or node.js, there is no reliable way to identify the default locale. `scala-java-locales` sets `en (English)` as the default locale and **does not** attempt to determine the correct locale for the environment.
+This is a desigs decision to support the many API calls that require a default locale.
+It seems that `Scala.js` _de facto_ uses `en` for number formatting.

-It could be considered to have no default locale, however, this will greatly limit the ability to implement the many API calls that require it.

 ## CLDR